MPharm students share their Royal Berkshire Hospital placement experience

 Purpose-built facilities and modern technologies allow an exciting and challenging curriculum to be delivered in an innovative way, integrating theory and practice throughout the course, and equipping you with the knowledge and skills for your future career in this rapidly developing profession.
 For example, in our Clinical Skills Suite you will develop the skills required to effectively contribute to the multidisciplinary care of patients.
 We also use professional dispensing software and real medicines in order to build up your experience of key processes and handling medicinal products.

-You will also benefit from lectures in business and leadership, run by the award-winning Henley Business School, and will have the opportunity to take this further to gain a Certificate in Business Administration.
+You will also benefit from lectures in business and leadership, run by the award-winning Henley Business School.

 Additionally, you will develop your research skills throughout the course, and spend part of your final year working alongside internationally recognised researchers.
 Past topics have included molecular pharmacology, medical technology, pharmacy practice, and drug synthesis, analysis and formulation.